 The visitor will find everything could possibly make with the Amalfi Coast lemons, purchase a pair of the most beautiful sandals in the world and buy unique clothes from historic boutiques!
 Small stores made with very good taste emerge among the boutiques of well-known fashion houses and create a very interesting spectacle, attractive to all tastes.
 Every alley ends at the beach of Positano, where various restaurants offer a good meal by the sea.

-Visit Positano and organize your trip in advance so you can enjoy a unique experience in a beautiful village on the Amalfi Coast, in special hotels, high quality restaurants and famous bars with a backdrop of idyllic landscapes!
+Visit Positano and organize your trip with a ferry to Positano in advance so you can enjoy a unique experience in a beautiful village on the Amalfi Coast, in special hotels, high quality restaurants and famous bars with a backdrop of idyllic landscapes!